 During my hour-long walks after work, I’d pass by antique shops and came across neglected, yet still beautiful, furniture.
 This brought me back to a hobby I used to enjoy doing: refurbishing old furniture and bringing them back to life again.
 So I kept my eyes open, picked up a few items, and away I painted.

 All of these new activities (blogging, painting, cycling and exploring antique shops), made me realize how pleasant alone time can be.
 My old self never took the time to be alone.
 I always wanted to be around people and go to places.
 But this new me found a way to embrace quiet time, and dive into a therapeutic hobby.
 I liked being alone for once in my life.

 I turned 29.
-I remember dreading this month at the beginning of the year when my friend jokingly reminded me that it would be the last year of my Twenties.
-But when the time actually came, I realized that age becomes a concern only if we worry too much about the future or keep regretting the past, instead of being present and living in the moment.
-When you feel like you’re on your own track and focusing on what you enjoy doing, age means nothing.
+I remember dreading this month when a friend jokingly reminded me that it would be the last year of my Twenties.
+But when the time actually came, I realized that age is only a concern if we worry too much about the future or keep regretting the past, instead of being present and living in the moment.
+When you feel like you’re on your own track and focusing on what you enjoy doing, age truly means nothing.